Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 </containerconfig>

-All information provided here including the entire section is optional.
-If not provided the existing AppxManifest.xml stays untouched.
+All information provided here, including the entire section, is optional.
+If the information is not specified, the existing AppxManifest.xml is left untouched.

 created_by

-Provides the name of a publisher organisation.
-An appx container needs to be signed off with a digital signature.
-If the image is build in the Open Build Service (OBS) this happens automatically.
-Outside of OBS one needs to make sure the given publisher organisation name matches the certificate used for signing.
+Specifies the name of a publisher organization.
+An appx container must to be signed off with a digital signature.
+If the image is build in the Open Build Service (OBS), this is done automatically.
+Outside of OBS, you must o make sure that the given publisher organization name matches the certificate used for signing.

 author